screeninvader/ScreenInvader_old/README.md

 #### Install Image #####

-Download the image from http://tbd/screeninvader.lzma and write it to an external storage device.
+Download the image from http://tbd/screeninvader.dd.xz and write it to an external storage device.
+    # as root user

-    wget -O - http://tbd/screeninvader.lzma > lzcat /dev/sdX
+    wget -O - https://github.com/downloads/kallaballa/ScreenInvader/screeninvader.dd.xz > xzcat /dev/sdX

 #### Build the ScreenInvader system from scratch ####